yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Map

 - On a flat sheet of paper draw a circle.
 This is the Heart of your adventure site.
-- From the Heart, create two to three distinct Paths:
+- From the Heart, draw four distinct Paths:
-  - A line indicating an accessible Path.
+  - A bold line indicating an accessible Path.
   - A dashed line indicating a _hidden_ Path.
   - A line with an X over it indicating a _blocked_ Path.
-  - A line with a number on top indicating _elevation_.
+  - A line with a number on top (1-4) indicating _elevation_.
 - At the terminus of each line, add a Point of Interest (POI):
   - A circle to represent a _refuge_ (town, city, farm, etc).
-  - A triangle to represent a _landmark or hazard_ (rock formation, stone bridge, sinkhole).
+  - A triangle to represent a _landmark or hazard_ (rock formation, stone bridge, sinkhole, etc.).
-  - A diamond to represent a _dungeon or lair_ (cave, burrow, crypt).
+  - A diamond to represent a _dungeon or lair_ (cave, burrow, crypt, etc.).
 - From each POI add a new Path, terminating in a new POI _or_ connecting to an existing POI.
-- Create a single POI on the map that is not connected to any Path.
-- Finally number each POI, starting with the Heart and ending with the standalone POI.
+- Number each POI, starting with the Heart and ending with the standalone POI.

 > At this time, don't focus too much on the specific traits of any Path or POI, as those will be decided later.
 That includes distance, path types (i.e. trails, roads, rivers, etc.) and refuge details.